 This is Rose Garden Hotels latest addition to it’s Sunday brunch activities in Yangon.
 Third weekly happening on a lazy Sunday afternoon, alternating with it’s very popular Yangon brunch options, the Sunday Roast and Latin Affair,

-Join us on Sunday 14th October for our Bavarian Brunch “Frühschoppen” with your friends and family and enjoy Weizen (wheat beer), original Weißwurst (veal sausage), dumplings, crusted roast pork, cold cuts, Brezeln (pretzels), Kaiserschmarrn to name just a few.
+Join us on Sundays for our Bavarian Brunch “Frühschoppen” with your friends and family and enjoy Weizen (wheat beer), original Weißwurst (veal sausage), dumplings, crusted roast pork, cold cuts, Brezeln (pretzels), Kaiserschmarrn to name just a few.

 Germany boasts the world’s oldest still-functioning brewery